Using Plastic Bags Is Now Illegal — And Punishable By Jail Time — In Kenya

 But beginning today, almost all plastic bags are illegal in Kenya.
 Beginning today, if you're carrying your groceries in a plastic bag or put out your trash in a disposable one, you could be fined up to $38,000 or be sent to jail for up to four years.

-"It is toxin that we must get rid of," Judi Wakhungu, the country's cabinet secretary for the environment, told reporters.
+"It is a toxin that we must get rid of," Judi Wakhungu, the country's Cabinet secretary for the environment, told reporters.
 "It's affecting our water.
-It's affecting our livestock and even worst, we're ingesting this as human beings."
+It's affecting our livestock and, even worse, we are ingesting this as human beings."

-Kenya isn't first country in the region to ban plastic bags.
+Kenya isn't the first country in the region to ban plastic bags.
 Rwanda banned them in 2008, and the East African Community has talked on-and-off about issuing a regional ban.

 But that has been difficult and controversial, in large part because of economics.
 Kenya, for example, has tried to institute a ban several times in the past decade.
 But the country has continued not only to consume large amounts of plastic, but to produce many of the plastic products for the region.
 The Kenyan Association of Manufacturers, which challenged the ban in court, said nearly 3 percent of all Kenyans are directly employed by the 176 plastic manufacturers in the country.
 The ban, they argued, will cost cost Kenya tens of thousands of jobs.

 Then there is the issue of convenience.
-When I visited Kibera back in June to report on the proposed ban, residents overwhelmingly opposed it.
+When I visited Kibera in June to report on the proposed ban, residents overwhelmingly opposed it.

-I found Julius Moleil selling charcoal in middle of the slum's market.
+I found Julius Moleil selling charcoal in the middle of the slum's market.
 The plastic bags, he said, create an economic cycle all their own.

 In his case, he said, no one will buy charcoal if there isn't a clean and cheap way to carry it around.
 He gives his customers plastic bags, but he also creates a job when he buys those used plastic bags from a man who collects and cleans them.